openfun/richie/UPGRADE.md

 ## Unreleased

+- Within course_detail template, course runs list is now rendered as a React widget.
+As consequence `fragment_course_run` and `fragment_course_runs_list` have been removed.
+If you have overridden those templates, you have now to override corresponding React widget (`SyllabusCourseRunsList`).
 - `courses` app export new routes named `redirects_urlpatterns`.
 You have to add those new routes to the urls module of your app.
   ```python